As a kid, I was surrounded by music.

 I consider myself incredibly lucky to be able to help people through this process.
 I’ve seen over and over how healing early attachment wounds and overcoming trauma transforms my clients’ lifelong suffering so they can reconnect with the deep meaning in their lives.
 This is where my training and experience all come together for me and meet the innate desire of my clients to heal and grow.

-In my spare time, I love reading Jung, fasting intermittently, watching documentaries on Paleolithic humans, and enjoying the quiet peace of mind that arises in the secret crevices of the Colorado mountains.
+In my spare time, I love reading Jung, fasting intermittently, watching documentaries on Paleolithic humans, and enjoying the majestic beauty of Colorado.

-The changes I see in the lives of the couples I work with, their joy when they discover who they can be together and what they are capable of, is what I will remember most when I am 90 years old.
+I am proud when I reflect on the changes I have seen in the lives of the couples I work with — their joy when they discover who they can be together and what they are capable of.
+Given the chaos and the way in which human relationships are being undermined in our world today, I feel my work is particularly needed.
 As far as human happiness goes, I see time and time again that it is the quality of a person’s relationships that makes it or breaks it.
 This is really the foundation of my couples therapy practice.